 When Brennan Foster took a hard vault landing during gymnastics last winter, she had no idea that a follow-up visit to her doctor would lead to a diagnosis of adolescent idiopathic scoliosis and a referral to Gillette Children’s Specialty Healthcare.
 But that’s exactly what happened when her pediatrician, initially assessing Brennan for shoulder pain from a powerful vault landing noticed an abnormal curve in her spine.
-Here’s Brennan and her mom, Laura.
+Brenna and her mother, Laura, are excited to be among the first Gillette patients to go through the Schroth Method.

 Brennan: I did this really powerful vault and landed hard.
 A few days later my shoulder wasn’t feeling right so we went to the doctor, and that’s how we found out.